yak32/blog/_posts/2012-03-20-tarta-game.md

 </ul>
 It's obviously inspired by Minecraft, but goes in different direction.
 It will be more survival oriented, with various enemies and with more shooter/adventure elements, plus massive usage of terra-morphing in gameplay.
 Current gameplay document contains several pages of various ideas.

+{% include youtubePlayer.html id=page.youtubeId %}

 One more video with results of volume (sphere) extraction from voxel landscape:
-<div class="videoWrapper"><iframe src="//www.youtube.com/embed/p3I_j0qnuKg" height="360" width="640" allowfullscreen="" frameborder="0"></iframe></div>
+{% include youtubePlayer.html id="p3I_j0qnuKg" %}
 I spent some time for looking to Minecraft clones, everybody tries to make exact clone, but with uglier/beautifuler graphics.
 Add sophisticated shaders, Depth Of Field, Dynamic Clouds, SSAO, you name it, and BAMP - you have millions in your pocket. (but maker of Minecraft Fortress already had it).
-Most interesting are <a href="//www.youtube.com/watch?v=ci9KzKEDLFk&amp;feature=player_embedded">Ace of Spades</a> and <a href="//www.youtube.com/watch?v=CQINAniWHVc">Cube World</a>.
+Most interesting are

+{% include youtubePlayer.html id="ci9KzKEDLFk" %}

 But gameplay possibilities of voxel engine are infinitive.
 I specially didn't play Minecraft previously, to eliminate any possibility of copying ideas.